Last Updated on January 29, 2023

 1. Tithes and Charity Fund

-I also include my subscriptions like Spotify, Netflix, and Office 365 in the Utility category.
+I also include my subscriptions, like Spotify, Grammarly, and Office 365, in the Utility category.

 3. Grocery Fund